bidhanvaidya/ud036_StarterCode/README.md

 # ud036_StarterCode

+How To Run The Application

-To run the movies trailer website clone the repo and then run the python file entertainment_center.py..
+ Clone the repo and then

+    Using the Terminal:

+        -- Type "python entertainment_center.py"

+    Using the Python IDLE:

+        -- Select Run from the IDLE menu,
+        -- Click Run Module from the dropdown list

 This webpage will contain the list of movies along with the poster image and when clicked on a any particular poster image, the trailer of that movie will be played.